Apple's new operating system iOS 6 will be released on the 19th of September.

 Passbook, the new e-tickets app, gathers all your boarding passes, movie tickets, retail coupons, loyalty cards in one place.
-And with the help of Siri, the iPhone’s virtual assistant, you can organize all your meeting with a touch.
+With the help of Siri, the iPhone's virtual assistant, you can organise all your meeting with a touch.

-The iOS6 will support the iPhone 3GS and later, the second and third generation iPads and the fourth generation iPod touch.
-Also, the iPhone Backup Extractor has already been tested to work with all iOS 6 backups.
-Make sure to create a safe backup before updating your iPhone, iPad or iPod.
+The iOS 6 will support the iPhone 3GS and later, the second and third generation iPads and the fourth-generation iPod touch.